 Going it alone can be hard.
 Doable, but hard.
-You can’t move your family to the promise land without making room in the wagon.
-And you need them on board – out on the trail there is safety in numbers…
+You can’t move your family to the promised land without making room in the wagon.
+And you need them on board – out on the trail, there is safety in numbers…

 To help you along your way, I have come up with a few steps to help you on the wagon ride out west…

 You are pioneers now – you must be resourceful.
 Conserve energy in your body and also your house.
 Make a game out of it.
 If the electric or gas bill is lower each month you can take half the savings and split it up amongst your family.
 Or take the savings and set up an indoor movie night.
 Save money on groceries by using all that you have before getting more.
 Clear out the random stuff in your fridge/freezer.
 Get the kids in on the fun – ask them (or Pinterest) for creative ideas and make something different.
 You would be amazed by some of the creations they can come up with!

 Take what is already there…Compound interest is the fruits, nuts, and berries of the pioneer world.
 The easiest way to have people understand the benefit of savings is seeing money making money.
 What a great motivator!!!
 Show your spouse the benefit of not trading in the car each year.
 Show your kids the benefit of saving their birthday money.
 1+1= a whole lot more than 2!

 3. Explain the Why of Your Mission